‘Vivian Answers Day’ #8: Coffee, Yogurt, Stevia, Vegetable Intolerance, Men And Osteoporosis, Osteoporosis Drugs, And More!

 Stevia doesn’t agree with me.

 Stevia is an excellent plant-derived natural sweetener of ancient origins.
 The natives in Paraguay have used it for hundreds of years.
-If you already have the Save Our Bones Program, you surely know that unlike sugar and artificial sweeteners, stevia is alkalizing, making it a bone-smart sweetener.
+If you already have the Osteoporosis Reversal Program, you surely know that unlike sugar and artificial sweeteners, stevia is alkalizing, making it a bone-smart sweetener.

 Honey is also alkalizing, so to answer your question, you can most certainly replace stevia for honey.
 Try to purchase only 100% pure honey, and you might also want to look into getting it organic.
 The best way to store honey is in an airtight container so that it is not exposed to moisture from the air, and if you make sure to keep it in a cool place, even if not refrigerated, you won’t have to worry about changes in texture and flavor.